Freida McFadden: Career

-McFadden self-published her first book through Amazon KDP in 2013.
-Her 2022 book The Housemaid was an international bestseller.
-A film adaptation of the novel is in production for Lionsgate, with Rebecca Sonnenshine writing the screenplay, and Hidden Pictures' Todd Lieberman and Alex Young producing.
-It is directed by Paul Feig, and the cast includes Sydney Sweeney as Millie, Amanda Seyfried as Nina, Brandon Sklenar as Andrew, Michele Morrone as Enzo.
-Filming began in January 2025, and it is scheduled to be released on December 25, 2025.
+Her 2022 book The Housemaid was an international bestseller, and was adapted for Lionsgate Studios with Rebecca Sonnenshine writing the screenplay and Hidden Pictures' Todd Lieberman and Alex Young producing.
+It is directed by Paul Feig, and the cast includes Sydney Sweeney as Millie, Amanda Seyfried as Nina, Brandon Sklenar as Andrew, and Michele Morrone as Enzo.
+Filming began in January 2025, and it was released on December 19, 2025.
+The film earned almost $400 million at the box office, becoming the highest grossing film of Feig's career in its original run.